 Two options are available for your preparation to be a part of the program:

-1) If you are interested in registering for the first time, or you have previously been in the program prior to 2018, please submit your responses to the questions on the application on the left side of the "New!
-Application to Complete" along with a non-refundable deposit of $25 that will be credited toward your registration costs.
+1) If you are interested in registering for the first time, or you have previously been in the program prior to 2018, please submit your responses to the questions on the following application along with a non-refundable deposit of $25 that will be credited toward your registration costs.

-2) If you have registered for the Leadership Series between 2018 and 2021 and desire to register for the 2021-22 program year, please submit your responses to the questions on the application on the right side of the "New!
-Application to Complete" along with a non-refundable deposit of $25 that will be credited toward your registration costs.
+2) If you have registered for the Leadership Series between 2018 and 2021 and desire to register for the 2021-22 program year, please submit your responses to the questions on the following application along with a non-refundable deposit of $25 that will be credited toward your registration costs.

 The process is confidential.
 You will be hearing from someone to schedule a conversation within a week of your application being received.

 Please complete your application by Wednesday, September 15, 2021 and email it to Office@HealthyCongregations.com.